josefpavlik/typemill-plugin-figureswipe/README.md

 ![doc/screenshot2.png](doc/screenshot2.png)
 If the resolution of the image is larger than the window of browser, the second click zooms it to full resolution and it's possible to pan the image.

-### Navigating on left or right arrow you can show another figures of the page
+### Navigating on left or right arrow or swiping left and right you can show another figures of the page
 ![doc/screenshot3.png](doc/screenshot3.png)